Chatrapatti: History

 Rani Mangammal (ruled 1689–1704) was the 11th ruler of the Madurai Nayaka dynasty.
 She was a renowned queen in developing infrastructure such as roads, walkways, passenger rest houses, irrigation and gardens for small and remote villages far from the capital city of Madurai.
 Rani Mangammal was an accomplished and popular ruler, and her memory is still cherished in the countryside of the district.
 Mangammal specializes in civil administration, commerce and industry, irrigation and communications.

 Many irrigation channels were repaired, new roads were laid, and avenue trees were planted.
 The highway from Kanyakumari was originally built during the reign of Rani Mangammal, which was called 'Mangammal Road'.
-He also built many public works, especially for pilgrims.
+She also built many public works, especially for pilgrims.

 Climate

 The village is a region of extreme heat and low humidity.
 The north east monsoon provides the bulk of rainfall during the months of October and November.
 Again the north east monsoon, which starts in June and lasting until mid August (Courtallam Season), provides showers and makes the region relatively cooler than in other months.